solana-foundation/developer-content/content/guides/advanced/verified-builds.md

   program's onchain behavior is aligned with your public code.
 When building verifiable programs, you minimize risks associated with running unauthorized or malicious code.
 It also ensures you comply with best practices and give security researchers an easy way to contact you.
+Also wallets and other tools can allow transactions from your program more easily as long as it is verified.

+- Discoverability: When you provide a verified build of you program everyone can find your source code, docs, program SDK or IDL and they can also easily contact your via github in case there is an issue.

 # How do I create verified builds?